Phi Phi Islands and Maya Bay Day Trip from Krabi

 Phi Phi Islands are great for snorkeling, although it depends on the spot you visit, which depends on the itinerary of the tour and the weather conditions that day.

-On our visit, visibility wasn’t the best, and it wasn’t the best snorkeling spot we’ve been to in Thailand, but we still enjoyed it.
+During our visit, visibility wasn’t the best, and it wasn’t the best snorkeling spot we’d been to in Thailand, but we still enjoyed it.

-Note: The visibility depends on the weather, as with strong waves and cloudy skies, it will be much lower.
+Note: The visibility depends on the weather, as it will be much lower with strong waves and cloudy skies.

 TRAVEL TIP